meilisearch/documentation/reference/api/pagination.md

 #### `maxTotalHits`

+**Type:** integer
+**Default value:** `1000`
-An integer indicating the maximum number of search results Meilisearch can return.

-`maxTotalHits` takes priority over search parameters such as `limit` and `offset`.
+An integer indicating the maximum number of search results Meilisearch can return. `maxTotalHits` takes priority over search parameters such as `limit` and `offset`.

 For example, if you set `maxTotalHits` to 100, you will not be able to access search results beyond 100 no matter the value configured for `offset`.

 #### Example